RajuMachupalli/Openlane_Training_VSD/Day2_floorplan.md

 ![image](https://github.com/RajuMachupalli/openlane_test/assets/52839597/87cb8c03-e2ea-4b42-b6b4-38301166a0ea)

 To see the acutal floorplan, we need to use magic tools. magic tool needs tech file from sky130A pdk, and lef file (merged lef file from tech lef and cell lef) present in tmp folder, and then def file (results/floorplan folder).
-# what are these .def, .lef and .tech files??
+# What are these .def, .lef and .tech files??
 ## Placement
 ![image](https://github.com/RajuMachupalli/openlane_test/assets/52839597/abf20ad4-4487-4d30-91ed-f5f294103fd1)

-in the placement, do we place cell like above images manually? or openlane will takecare of it?
+in the placement, do we place cell like the above images manually? or openlane will take care of it?

+steps:
+        1. physical library
+        2. placement
+        3. Optimized placement

+ repeaters are dummy buffers for signal integrity.